Jungle Golf at its Best - Panama's Summit Golf Course

 Many of the carts include a GPS system (Pro Shot System).
-We would highly recommend requesting a cart with this helpful tool to help you through the course and describe
+We would highly recommend requesting a cart with this helpful tool to help you through the

-the critical distance.
+course and describe the critical distance.
 Most importantly, the GPS provides tips on avoiding those hidden challenges mentioned earlier.

 From the blue tees, the scorecard length is a 6,880-yard, par 72 layout.
 From the red tees, players are challenged by 4,791 yards and a par of 67.9.
-If you think you will not
+If you think you

-plugged anywhere through a green, except when out of bounds, may be lifted, cleaned and dropped without penalty.
+penalty.
+A ball plugged anywhere through a green, except when out of bounds, may be lifted, cleaned and dropped without penalty.

 It will take most players around 5 hours to play a decent round at Summit Golf Course.
 Tee times are definitely